profplump/esphome/readme.md

 ## Meikee 25W RGB LED Wall Washer Light

 The Meikee RGB LED is a weatherproof RGB LED light bar.
-It includes a 433 MHz radio reciever and an AC zero-crossing sensor, in additon the 3 PWM LED outputs.
+It includes a 433 MHz radio reciever and an AC zero-crossing sensor, in addition the 3 PWM LED outputs.
 It's easy to hook up to all the internal hardware, the RGB outputs are labeled on the board, there's enough physical space to hide a board behind the light guide, and the lamp already runs the control chip on an isolated 3.3V supply